 - 1. All sign-in/sign-out sheets must be signed by you on a daily basis. - 2.
 All leave slips must be submitted thru PeopleSoft and approved by your Program Manager (annual, sick, compensatory time, overtime, administrative, etc.). - 3.
 All annual leave must be approved prior to the leave period. - 4.
 All administrative leave requests for seminars, conferences and official travel must be accompanied by appropriate documentation (registration, receipt, etc.). - 5.
 All requests for leave for over two weeks must be approved by your Program Manager and the Director of Related Services. - 6.
-Leave without pay must be APPROVED by the Deputy Chancellor for Special Education. - 7.
+Leave without pay must be APPROVED by the Deputy Chief of Specialized Instruction. - 7.
 Staff should not plan to request leave during the two weeks prior to the start of the new school year.
-Emergencies will require APPROVAL by the Deputy Chancellor for Special Education. - 8.
+Emergencies will require APPROVAL by the Deputy Chief of Specialized Instruction. - 8.
 "Use or lose" leave must be exhausted prior to the use of annual leave. - 9.
-All compensatory time or overtime must be approved by the Deputy Chancellor for Special Education prior to the work being performed and provide a copy to your supervisor. - 10.
+All compensatory time or overtime must be approved by the Deputy Chief of Specialized Instruction prior to the work being performed and provide a copy to your supervisor. - 10.
 12-month employees may not take extended leave during Extended School Year.